dawidhermann/flow-pipe/README.md

 - 🎯 **Smaller bundles**: Only include the adapter you use
 - 🔄 **Flexibility**: Switch adapters without changing your code
 - 📦 **Independent versioning**: Each adapter can be updated independently
-- 🚀 **Better tree-shaking**: Unused adapters are eliminated from your bundle

-See [MONOREPO_MIGRATION.md](./MONOREPO_MIGRATION.md) for more details on the package structure.

 ## Quick Start